Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

-Our aim in this study is to construct normal ranges for these 5 continuous variables.
-Accordingly, those values that fall outside the normal ranges will be regarded as suspected records and might be practically treated as outliers.
-Note that the original dataset contains about 120 million records.
+Our aim in this study is to obtain the 99.99\% quantiles of the underlying distributions that corresponds to these four continuous variables respectively.
+Note that the original dataset contains about 120 million (116,525,241) records.
 It takes up about 12 GB on a hard drive.
 As a consequence, it is too large to be read into a usual personal computer's memory as a whole.
 We have to rely on subsampling technique for data analysis.
-To this end, we first randomly draw a subsample with size $n=10,000$ for a quick review.
-Based on the subsample, we are able to obtain a number of useful descriptive statistics for each variable.
-The detailed results are reported in Table 4.
-From Table 4, we can see that all the variables have kurtosises larger than 3.
-While the kurtosises of the \textsf{ArrDelay} and \textsf{DepDelay} variables are larger than 9.
+To achieve the best subsampling efficiency, we need to preprocess the data on the hard drive appropriately.
+In particular, the physical address of each data line on the hard drive should be handled carefully.
+Otherwise, the pointer of the data reader cannot be located to the starting position for each data line efficiently.
+The preprocessing and subsampling procedures have been developed into an off-the-shelf python module.
+It is publicly available online at \url{https://github.com/holybadger/clubear}.
+With the aid of the python module, we first randomly draw a subsample with size $n=10,000$ for a quick review.
+Based on the subsample, we are able to calculate the kurtosis for each variable.
+The detailed results are reported in Table \ref{tab_real} (in Appendix B).
+From Table \ref{tab_real}, we can see that all the variables have kurtosis larger than 3.
+While the kurtosis of the \textsf{ArrDelay} and \textsf{DepDelay} variables are larger than 9.
 This indicates that all the five variables under study have heavier tails than a normal distribution.
 Moreover, two of them are even more severely heavy-tailed compared with $t(5)$.
 The outlier detection for these variables becomes imperative and challenging.